Spectral proper orthogonal decomposition of rapid snapshot pairs sampled at sub-Nyquist intervals: Methods

 Each mode has an associated oscillation and growth/decay rate of $ \arg(\lambda)/(2 \pi \Delta t)$ and $|\lambda|/(2 \pi \Delta t)$ respectively.
 Computing the eigendecomposition of $\mb{\Tilde A}$ is much more computationally tractable due to the dimension reduction, $r\leq n \ll m$.
 In addition, ~\citet{tu2014dmd} showed that the set of eigenpairs given by $(\lambda_j,\vb \varphi_j)$ are exactly the non-zero eigenpairs of $\mb A$.
 A reduced order model for the time evolution of the system is given by

 where $b_j$ is the initial amplitude of $\vb \varphi_j$ at $t=0$.

-DMD may produce decaying and growing modes, despite statistical stationarity, due to noise. \citet{bagheri2014effects} showed that the DMD spectrum of noisy systems containing limit cycles becomes damped.
+DMD may produce decaying and growing modes, despite statistical stationarity, due to noise. \citet{bagheri2014effects} showed that the DMD spectrum of containing limit cycles becomes damped in the presence of process noise or phase drift.
 This means exact DMD estimates decaying eigenvalues for statistically stationary flows.
 These modes lose energy as we extrapolate farther from the initial condition.
-Several formulations of DMD have been developed to overcome the effects of noise~\citep{Jovanovic2014pof,hemati2017biasing,askham2018variable,baddoo2023physics}.
+Several formulations of DMD have been developed to overcome the effects of both process noise and sensor noise~\citep{Jovanovic2014pof,hemati2017biasing,askham2018variable,baddoo2023physics}.
 One such method, forward-backward DMD (fbDMD)~\citep{dawson2016characterizing}, estimates a new matrix $\mb B\in \mathbb{C}^{m \times m}$ that approximately estimates the state prior,

 This matrix is computed analogously to $\mb A$, but with $\mb X$ and $\mb Y$ swapped.
 The fbDMD is then the eigendecomposition of $(\mb A \mb B^{-1})^{1/2}$, denoting the matrix square root.
 Despite this, DMD is still limited in how far it can extrapolate from the initial condition; however, it gives us a way to estimate the flow at any time given only pairwise data.